House of Lords

 The House of Lords (Note: Formally The Right Honourable the Lords Spiritual and Temporal in Parliament assembled.
 It is also referred to as the House of Peers or the Lords Spiritual and Temporal by metonymy.
 Within the House of Commons, it is euphemistically known as "another place" or "the other place".
 When abbreviated, the form HoL is used.) is the upper house of the Parliament of the United Kingdom.
 Like the lower house, the House of Commons, it meets in the Palace of Westminster in London, England.
-One of the oldest extant institutions in the world, its origins lie in the early 11th century and the emergence of bicameralism in the 13th century.
+Its origins lie in the early 11th century and the emergence of bicameralism in the 14th century.

-In contrast to the House of Commons, membership of the Lords is not generally acquired by election.
-Most members are appointed for life, on either a political or non-political basis.
-Hereditary membership was limited in 1999 to 92 excepted hereditary peers: 90 elected through internal by-elections, plus the Earl Marshal and Lord Great Chamberlain as members ex officio, the sole two officers to directly inherit their seats.
+Unlike the House of Commons, membership of the Lords is not acquired by election.
+Most members are appointed for life as peers, on either a political or non-political basis.
 The House of Lords also includes up to 26 archbishops and bishops of the Church of England, known as Lords Spiritual.
 Since 2014, membership may be voluntarily relinquished or terminated upon expulsion.

+For much of its history, hereditary peers were members of the House of Lords, and indeed made up the majority of the body's membership.
+Between 1999 and 2026, hereditary membership was limited to 92 excepted hereditary peers, then abolished altogether in 2026.

 As the upper house of Parliament, the House of Lords has many similar functions to the House of Commons.
 It scrutinises legislation, holds the government to account, and considers and reports upon public policy.
-Peers may also seek to introduce legislation or propose amendments to bills.
-While it is unable to prevent bills passing into law, except in certain limited circumstances, it may delay the enactment of bills for up to one year.
+Members may also seek to introduce legislation or propose amendments to bills.
+Although it is unable to prevent bills passing into law except in certain limited circumstances, it may delay the enactment of bills for up to one year.
 In this capacity, as a body independent from the pressures of the political process, the House of Lords is said to act as a "revising chamber" focusing on legislative detail, while occasionally asking the House of Commons to reconsider its plans.